jeffreykegler/hoonlint/misc/whitespace.md

   ==
 ```

-Every 1-jogging hoon is either kingside or queenside.
-The base column
-for the jogs of a 1-jogging hoon is its anchor column.

-"Sidedness" should be consistent:

-* The head of a kingside 1-jogging hoon should be kingside.
-It should be on the rune line,
-indented 1 stop after the anchor column.

-* The jogging of a kingside 1-jogging hoon should be kingside.
-It should be on a line after the rune line,
-and should consist entirely of kingside jogs.

 * The head of a queenside 1-jogging hoon should be queenside.
 It should be on the rune line,